rbauduin/cnp3/book-2nd/principles/transport.rst

    Abrupt connection release initiated by the service provider

 An abrupt connection release can also be triggered by one of the users.
-If a user needs, for any reason, to terminate a connection quickly, it can issue a `Disconnect.request` primitive and to request an abrupt release.
+If a user needs, for any reason, to terminate a connection quickly, it can issue a `Disconnect.request` primitive to request an abrupt release.
 The service provider will process the request, stop the two data streams and deliver the `Disconnect.indication` primitive to the remote user as soon as possible.
 As illustrated in the figure below, this abrupt connection release may cause losses of SDUs.

 .. figure:: ../../book/intro/svg/intro-figures-023-c.png